peekjef72/cnxwatch_exporter/README.md

     protocol: tcp6
   - name: ssh-from-localhost
     srcHost: 127.0.0.1
-    destHost: 127.0.0.1
+    dstHost: 127.0.0.1
-    destPort: 22
+    dstPort: 22
     status: established
 ```
 The fields of the sockets to configure are:
 * **name**: A name to be able to filter by this in prometheus
 * **host** or **srcHost**: source Hostname or IP of the socket
 * **port** or **srcPort**: source Port to check.
 Default empty meaning not checked
-* **dstHost**: Destination Hostname or IP of the socket.
+* **dstHost**: destination Hostname or IP of the socket.
 Default empty meaning not checked
 * **dstPort**: destination Port to check.
 Default empty meaning not checked
 * **protocol**: network parameter.
 Known networks are: "tcp" (IPv4-only), "tcp6" (IPv6-only), "udp" (IPv4-only), "udp6" (IPv6-only.
 If not defined, it will be set to "tcp" by default.
 * **processName**: the process owner of the socket; **WARNING** collected only if root or owner the socket !